uwcse510/web-cse510-wi16/calendar.md

 ## Visions of Human-Computer Interaction

 <div class="directions" markdown="block">
 These "vision" papers challenge a dominant pattern, propose going beyond mimicking prior technologies, or cast a vision of future technologies.

 Students will organize into groups of three to four, briefly presenting one of these.
-No reading report is necessary for the paper you present.

 Everyone person will also individually read at least one more of these.
-Submit a reading report for this individual reading.

 Note that some of these articles are quite long.
 We are assigning them so that you can see these visions and explore them appropriately.